 Family Care Health Center

-Dr. Kelly Gable is an Associate Professor in the Department of Pharmacy Practice at SIUE School of Pharmacy.
-She is also an adjunct assistant professor with the Saint Louis University School of Medicine Department of Neurology and Psychiatry.
+Dr. Kelly Gable is a Professor in the Department of Pharmacy Practice at SIUE School of Pharmacy.
 She received her Pharm.D. from the University of Mississippi, and subsequently completed a specialty residency in psychiatric pharmacy practice at the University of Southern California.
 Dr. Gable’s clinical appointment is with Family Care Health Center in St. Louis, where she works collaboratively with psychiatry as part of a behavioral health team focused on the integration of primary and behavioral health care.
 She is the first psychiatric clinical pharmacist to be recognized as a provider by the Missouri Department of Mental Health.
 After spending years working as a psychiatric care provider on Assertive Community Treatment (ACT) teams at Places for People, she now acts as an ACT team consultant, focused on psychiatric medication management for individuals with serious mental illnesses.

 Are you exploring the development of a new clinical practice site?
 This concise review will provide you with a few considerations and advice, as you address the “where, when, and how” questions surrounding setting up a new practice.
 I have had the opportunity to develop clinical pharmacy services in several different locations over the years.
 As you navigate your own challenges and successes during this exciting process, I want to encourage you to think about the following questions: